quantide/qtraining/README.md

 ## *Add* new files to the repository

 Now we should add some new files.
 Create new files or copy your project files inside this folder.
 Then FOR EACH FILE we tell git to add them to the list of file to add or update to the repository.
 Usually, a Github repository includes only the source code, but in this case we will make an exception.
-Indeed, it is useful also to add also compiled files (html and purl) of a stable version of the course material.
+Indeed, it is useful to add also compiled files (html and purl) of a stable version of the course material.

 __First option: terminal__